The American Civil War: Reconstruction

 Ku Klux Klan

 Southern Whittes not only used legal means such as Black Codes to control emancipated blacks, but they turned to extras-legal terrorism as well.
-Much of this was accomplished through covert vigelantee action through secret soicieties, especisally the Ku lux Klan.
+Much of this was accomplished through covert vigelantee action through secret soicieties, especisally the Ku Klux Klan.
 The impetus here was provided by famed Confederate Calvalry commander, Nathan Bedford Forest.
 The Klan was founded in Tennesee but rapidly expanded throughout the South.
 White southerners formed a secret paramilitary white supremacist organization, the Ku Klux Klan (KKK).
 The KKK terrorized blacks with beatings, whippings, burning of homes and lynching.
 The Klan was active.
 The Klan operated throughout the South during the Renconstruction era, but then with the pasage of Federal terrorism laws and the success of white southerens in regaining control of state governments, the Klan largely disappeared.
 It was later revived and this time spread beyond the borders of the former Confederate states.

 Radical Republicans

 Radical Republicans in Congress were strengthened by the election of 1866.
 They dominated Congress because the states that secceeded were not allowed to resume their Congressional seats.
 Thus the democrats were a minority.
-The Reoublicans persued a policy aimed at protecting southern blacks.
+The Reoublicans pursued a policy aimed at protecting southern blacks.
 Here there were both ethical and political convictions.
 The Radical Republicans had been the core support for abolition.
 There were also political concerns.
 Black sufferage in the South meant suppprt for the Republican Party from southern states.
 The Radical Republicans were led by Congressman Thaddeus Stevens and Senator Charles Sumner.
 They were determined to make black civil rights a cornerstone of Reconstruction.

 Reconstruction Act (1867)